 Don’t mess around with payment.

 As the client, you must pay the freelancer on time and without dispute.
-Those who work in the gig economy sometimes have a hard time negotiating payment from clients, and because they are self-employed, they can struggle to stand their ground in a dispute.
+Individuals operating in the gig economy may encounter difficulties in negotiating payment from clients, and due to their self-employment status, they may find it challenging to maintain their position in a dispute.

 Final Thoughts